All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 To ensure safety there may be areas on the campus that are off-limits to service animals.
 The natural organisms carried by dogs and other animals may negatively affect the outcome of the research.
 At the same time, the chemicals and/or organisms used in the research may be harmful to service animals.
 Areas such as research laboratories, mechanical rooms, custodial closets, and areas that require protective clothing may be restricted.
 Final decisions regarding restricted areas will be made based on the nature of research or machinery and in the best interest of the animal.
 Exceptions to determinations may be made by a Dean or the Dean’s designee.
 The natural organisms carried by dogs and other animals may negatively affect the outcome of the research.
 At the same time, the chemicals and/or organisms used in the research may be harmful to service animals.

-USAHS prohibits retaliation against students for requesting an accommodation or otherwise engaging in protected conduct under these policies.
+USAHS prohibits retaliation against students for requesting reasonable accommodation or otherwise engaging in protected conduct under these policies.
 If a student feels he or she has been discriminated or retaliated against, the student should follow the complaints process outlined in this publication.

 Behavioral Intervention Team